Im-Beast/Gophelper/README.md

 ## Introduction
 This is my first project using Golang, originally written just for fun in midnight, rewritten to be flexible and easily scalable next 2 days

+## Scalability
+* Gophelper has simple rate limiter that can has different config per command
+* Gophelper provides easy way to add commands with ability to use arguments
+* Commands can contain spaces e.g. `play pingpong` may be just one command
+* Nothing stops you also from creating multiple routers which may be used for a different purpose e.g. providing different language based on router's prefix

 ## How do I install this
 1. Clone repo
 2. Edit config files to your preferences and add `BOT_TOKEN` env variable which will store your bot token